TheKacho/QA-Knowledge-Check-1/README.md

 | Verify |
--verify that the cart page shows the necessary links and information prior to proceeding -the product should be successfully added to the cart in the cart icon as the number 1 should be displayed
+- verify that the cart page shows the necessary links and information prior to proceeding
+- the product should be successfully added to the cart in the cart icon as the number 1 should be displayed

 | Result |